 People are addicted to their personal assistants.
 Siri on the iPhone has been around for a while.
 Alexa, Google Assistant, and Cortana are a little newer.
 But there are no signs of that adoption curve slowing down.

-And this kind of data, this kind of artificial intelligence, is the what is the direct pipeline, the direct conduit, into the minds of your future prospects.
+And this kind of data, this kind of artificial intelligence, is what is the direct pipeline, the direct conduit, into the minds of your future prospects.
 They're doing so much research.
-70 percent or more of that decision making is over before someone is now willing to speak to someone in sales.
-And frankly for a lot of these prospects, if they could figure out a way to not speak with a salesperson at all, they would bypass human contact altogether!
+70 percent or more of that decision-making is over before someone is now willing to speak to someone in sales.
+And frankly, for many of these prospects, if they could figure out a way to not speak with a salesperson, they would bypass human contact altogether!

 Talk to people that